 Magnesium sulfate is given by vein to prevent or stop seizures.

-About 3 to 7% of pregnant women develop preeclampsia (toxemia of pregnancy).
+About 3 to 7% of pregnant women develop preeclampsia.
 In preeclampsia, an increase in blood pressure is accompanied by protein in the urine (proteinuria).
-Without treatment, preeclampsia can suddenly cause seizures (eclampsia).
-Eclampsia occurs in 1 of 200 women who have preeclampsia.
+Preeclampsia can suddenly cause seizures Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Many people have unusual sensations just before a seizure... read more (eclampsia).
+Eclampsia occurs in fewer than 1% of women with severe preeclampsia.
 If not treated promptly, eclampsia is usually fatal.

 Preeclampsia (with or without eclampsia) develops after the 20th week of pregnancy and usually before the end of the first week after delivery.
 One fourth of the cases occur after delivery, usually within the first 4 days but sometimes up to 6 weeks after delivery.